Ting Tzu-Han

-Ting Tzu-Han or Anna Tzu-Han Ting (丁子涵 (Dīng Zǐhán); born February 21, 2006) is a Taiwanese figure skater.
+Annaveia (Anna) Tzu-Han Ting or Ting Tzu-Han (丁子涵 (Dīng Zǐhán); born February 21, 2006) is a Taiwanese figure skater.
 She is the 2022 Nordic silver medalist, the 2023 Asian Open Trophy silver medalist, the 2022 Asian Open Trophy bronze medalist, and a three-time Taiwanese national champion (2022–24).

 She has represented Taiwan at the World Junior Championships, Four Continents Championships, and World Championships.

 Personal life

 Ting was born on February 21, 2006, in Taipei, Taiwan.
-Her parents fund all of her career expenses with the help of donations from friends and local sponsorships.
-Ting attends a local school and had the fourth-best grades in her class in 2019.
-She enjoys DIY crafts, cooking, and baking.
+Her career expenses is fully funded by her parents, but supplemented by federation funding, local sponsorships, and donations.
+Ting attends public school and had the fourth-best grades in her class in 2019.
+She enjoys fashion design, piano, cooking, and skiing.
 Ting admires Japan's Yuzuru Hanyu as her future goal and especially likes his "Hope and Legacy" free skating program.

-In fall 2024, she moved to Leeds, West Yorkshire, United Kingdom, where she began attending university.
+In fall 2024, she moved to Leeds, West Yorkshire, United Kingdom, where she began attending university in food science.